truewis/FACET-II-ML-diag/README.md

-Pre-processing SLAC FACET electron beam TCAV data for ML prediction of LPS and current profiles.
+Pre-processing SLAC's FACET accelerator data for ML prediction of LPS and current profiles.
+Predicting TCAV measurements using an offline predictive model.
+Work is sponsored by SLAC National Laboratory operated by the U.S. Department of Energy (DOE)in collaboration with Stanford University.